fenago/katacoda-scenarios/apache-spark/apache-spark-paired-rdd/steps/10/text.md

-Before proceeding with this task, please comment out or remove the following statement from the previous task.
+**Important:** Before proceeding with this task, please comment out the following statement from the previous task as shown below.

 ```
 RDDPair.collect.foreach(println)